desertwitch/mirrorshuttle/README.md

 issues can cause the process to halt, but this behavior ensures users retain full control over the outcome and can take corrective action with confidence.

+The program is intentionally designed not to be run as root.
+All operations are expected to be performed under a regular user account.
+When moving files back into the target structure, ownership of those files will reflect the user executing the tool.
+Additionally, file and directory permissions are created respecting the environments's current `umask`, ensuring predictable behavior across environments without requiring privileged access.

-Any important information is written to standard error (stderr), while verbose operational information is written to standard output (stdout).
+All non-routine messages - including warnings, errors, and anything requiring attention - are written to standard error (`stderr`).
+All routine operational output is written to standard output (`stdout`).

 #### POSSIBLE USE CASES IN PRODUCTION